Demographics of North Carolina: Latino-American population

 Since 1990, the state has seen an increase in the number of Hispanics/Latinos.
-Once chiefly employed as migrant labor, Hispanic residents of the 1990s and early 21st century have been attracted to low-skilled jobs that are the first step on the economic ladder.
-As a result, growing numbers of Hispanic immigrants are settling in the state, majority of which is from Mexico, but also from Puerto Rico, and to a lesser degree from other Caribbean and Central American countries.
+Once chiefly employed as migrant labor, Hispanic residents of the 1990s and early 21st century have been attracted to low-skilled jobs as the first step on the economic ladder.
+As a result, growing numbers of Hispanic immigrants are settling in the state.
+The majority of these are from Mexico, but also from Puerto Rico, and to a lesser degree from other Caribbean and Central American countries.
 There are also significant amounts of Hispanics moving to North Carolina from other states, such as Puerto Ricans from the Northeast.
 In Hispanic neighborhoods such as Eastland in Charlotte, Mexican Americans have become the ethnic majority.
 Newly formed barrios in the Raleigh area continue a transplanted Latin American culture.
 In 2005, the Pew Hispanic Center estimated that 300,000 — roughly 65 percent of North Carolina's Latino population — are undocumented immigrants, based on the Census Bureau's population estimates.
 The population has grown from 77,726 in 1990 to 517,617 in 2005, an average increase of 13.5% per year.